European-Unified-ID/euid-docs-preview/preview/docs/guides/operator-guide-aws-marketplace.md

 Here's what you can customize during or after the [deployment](#deployment):

-- VPC: You can either set up a new VPC and subnets or use existing ones.
+- VPC: You must specify the existing VPC and related VPC Subnet IDs.
 - Root volume size (8G Minimum)
 - SSH key: This is the SSH key that you use to access the EUID Operator EC2 instances.
 - [Instance type](https://aws.amazon.com/ec2/instance-types/m5/): m5.2xlarge, m5.4xlarge, and so on.
 If there is no customization, the default value, m5.2xlarge, is recommended.